 - what you might do differently

-You don’t have to post the recipe, just let us know where it came from.
+You don't have to post the recipe; just let us know where it originated.

 My Challenge Goal

 My goal is to encourage myself to start cooking from my expansive cookbook collection, many of which were written by some very special chefs and professional food writers.
-I know I’ll learn some new cooking techniques as well as learn to work with new ingredients, especially spices and herbs.
-More importantly, I’ll be expanding my cooking repertoire by trying new recipes, and I think that’s something I think we can all benefit from.
+I know I'll learn some new cooking techniques and learn to work with new ingredients, especially spices, and herbs.
+More importantly, I'll be expanding my cooking repertoire by trying new recipes, which I think we can all benefit from.

 So I hope you take up this challenge and try just one new recipe from one of your collection of cookbooks every two weeks and share your results with my readers and me.
 I look forward to hearing from many of you.

-I’ll be posting whatever recipe I’m trying on my Facebook page in case any of you have the same cookbook and want to try the same recipe.
+I'll post whatever recipe I'm trying on my Facebook page in case you have the same cookbook and want to try the same recipe.
 This way we can compare notes.
 I hope many of you take this challenge.
 I think it will help those in a cooking rut to climb out.
-I know it’s going to help me get more familiar with my cookbooks.
+I know it will help me get more familiar with my cookbooks.